Novi Bečej: Arača

 Arača, is a medieval Romanesque church ruin about 12 km north of Novi Bečej.
-It is the one of the older churches built in the region during administration of the Kingdom of Hungary.
+It is one of the older churches built in the region during administration of the Kingdom of Hungary.
 The department for the Protection and Scientific Study of Cultural Monuments in Belgrade issued a decision in 1948 which placed the Romanesque church of Arača under state protection.

 The church was built around 1230, robbed and devastated in 1280, and reconstructed in 1370 at the command of Queen Elizabeth.
 The Gothic tower that is still extant today probably dates from this time.
 In the year 1417 it came into possession of Serbian despot Stefan Lazarević.
 Later it belonged to the Serbian despot Đurađ Branković who gave it as a present to Pál Birinyi.
 In the year 1551, the Ottomans burned the cathedral down and it was never reconstructed again.
-At the end of the 18th century it belonged to Sissány family.
+At the end of the 18th century, it belonged to Sissány family.